revelrylabs/elixir-nodejs/README.md

   ReactRender.get_html(component_path, props)
 ```

 `component_path` can either be an absolute path or one relative to the render service.
+The stipulation is that components must be in the same path or a sub directory of the render service.
+This is so that the babel compiler will be able to compile it.
 The service will make sure that any changes you make are picked up.
 It does this by removing the component_path from node's `require` cache.
 If do not want this to happen, make sure to add `NODE_ENV` to your environment variables with the value `production`.